-From April 2017, ²gether NHS Foundation Trust is going Smokefree.
-There will be no smoking allowed at any of our premises, including in car parks and gardens.
+From April 2017, ²gether NHS Foundation Trust is Smokefree.
+No smoking is allowed at any of our premises, including in car parks and gardens.
 This applies to everyone – staff, service users, and visitors.

 We’ve taken the decision in line with guidance from the National Institute for Clinical Excellence (NICE) which states that secondary care providers have a duty of care to protect the health of, and promote healthy behaviour among, people who use, or work in, their services.

 Watch this short film to find out more about why we are going Smokefree.

 - Smoking is the primary reason for the 10 to 20 year shortened life expectancy for people with a mental health disorder.
 Smoking causes cancer, cardio vascular disease and chronic obstructive pulmonary disease.

 - People with mental health conditions consume 42 per cent of all tobacco bought in the UK.